overshiki/hQuest/README.md

 ```

 ## QCIS extension
-to support more complex behaviour of quantum simulator backend(such as hQuest), we need some extension to `QCIS` format.
+to support more complex behavior of quantum simulator backend(such as hQuest), we need some extension to `QCIS` format.

 - `defkraus` is used to declare a kraus operator, and bind it to a name
 ```